FragileTech/ml-ops-quickstart/README.md

 ```

 To load a `mloq.yml` configuration file from the current repository, and initialize the directory `example`, and
-override all existing files with no interactivity:
+overwrite all existing files with no interactivity:
 ```bash
 mloq setup -f . -o example
 ```